Mathematical programs with complementarity constraints and application to hyperparameter tuning: Numerical experiments

+We use 18 datasets, 6 synthetic generated and 12 from real-world observations; Full details see the supplementary material Subsection~\ref{SM:datasets}.
 When \MODEL{} is parametrised with these data sets, it is large in comparison to other non-convex MPCCs that have been solved in the literature so far.
-The median problem size is 1773 variables, whereas for example, see Leyffer's famous MacMPEC collection \cite{MacMPEC}, which has a median problem size of 49 variables.
+The median problem size is 1773 variables, whereas for example, see Leyffer's famous MacMPEC collection~\cite{MacMPEC}, which has a median problem size of 49 variables.